 For many young people today, finding your first job is a frustrating, confusing and often shaming experience.
 Without the experience of an older candidate, it can feel like your limited job history can amount to very little in an application process.
-But very few well paying jobs available today, I understand just how important it is for young people to find jobs from an early age these days.
+But very few well-paying jobs are available today, I understand just how important it is for young people to find jobs from an early age these days.

 From enquiring about vacancies to writing your first CV, finding your first job requires a lot of dedication.
 In my own experience of finding a first job, I made so many mistakes and missed out on so many opportunities that I wanted to share my advice with other young people, to help them do better.